-22. Income other than earnings is fully taken into account unless specified in Appendix 4 which lists income that is ignored.
+- 21. Income other than earnings is fully taken into account unless specified in Appendix 4 which lists income that is ignored.
 Weekly income other than earnings is also estimated over a reasonable period but no more than over 52 weeks.
-Any tax payable on income is ignored.
-See Annex 6 for a description of how income other than earnings is calculated.

-- 23. Benefit income is taken into account over the period in which it is paid.
+Any tax payable on income is deducted.
+See Annex 6 for a description of how income other than earnings is calculated. - 22.
+Benefit income is taken into account over the period in which it is paid.
 The period over which a tax credit payment is taken into account varies depending on whether the payment is a daily, weekly, two-weekly or four-weekly instalment.
 Benefit income taken into account is normally the gross amount before any deductions are made from it.
 If Working Tax Credit is subject to overpayment recovery, the amount of Working Tax Credit taken into account is the net amount, i.e. after the deduction for the overpayment has been made.
-Capital paid by instalments in some circumstances, and annuity payments, are treated as income. - 24.
-In most cases, income that the applicant has not obtained (for example, a deferred pension) but is available on application is treated as possessed by them, but only from the date on which it could be obtained.
-With some exceptions, payments made to third parties on behalf of the applicant are treated as possessed by the applicant. - 25.
+Capital paid by instalments in some circumstances, and annuity payments, are treated as income see Annex 7 for more details. - 23.
+In most cases, income that the applicant has not obtained (for example, a deferred pension) but is available on application is treated as possessed by them, but only from the date on which it could be obtained.8 With some exceptions9, payments made to third parties on behalf of the applicant are treated as possessed by the applicant. - 24.
 If it appears to the Council that an applicant has come to an arrangement with a non-dependant member of the household specifically to take advantage of the council tax reduction scheme, where the income and capital of the non-dependant exceeds that of the applicant, the income and capital of the non-dependant is treated as if it were the applicant's, and the applicant's income is ignored.
-This rule does not apply in the case of an applicant in receipt of Income Support, incomebased Jobseeker's Allowance or income-related Employment and Support Allowance.
+This rule does not apply in the case of an applicant in receipt of the guarantee part of State Pension Credit, Income Support, income-based Jobseeker's Allowance or incomerelated Employment and Support Allowance.